Supersenses Privacy Policy

 • Ensure security and compliance with laws

-We may create, use, license, and sell de-identified and/or aggregated datasets and derived analytics for research, product development, and other commercial purposes.
-De-identified data is not reasonably capable of being associated with or linked to you.
-We contractually prohibit recipients from attempting to re-identify such data.
+We may create, use, license, and sell de-identified and/or aggregated datasets and derived analytics for research, product development, and other commercial purposes, including to research institutions and other third parties.
+De-identified data is processed to remove identifiers and is not reasonably capable of being associated with or linked to you, in compliance with standards under CCPA, HIPAA (where applicable), GDPR, and other laws.
+We will ask for your consent before using information for purposes other than those set out here.

 V. Sharing of Information